| java.lang.Object | |

 Disable NDEF message push over P2P.

-After calling enableForegroundNdefPush(Activity, NdefMessage)
+After calling enableForegroundNdefPush(Activity, NdefMessage), an activity

-must call this method before its onPause()
+must call this method before its onPause() callback

 completes.